rpgreview/papersandpaychecks/pnp.md

 * Normal attack, normal defense.
 * Damaging attack, +1x damage, x0.5 defense.
-* Defensive stance, No attack, x1.5 defense.
+* Defensive stance, no attack, x1.5 defense.
-* Beserk attack, x1.5 attack, no defense.
+* Beserk attack, x1.5 attack, x0.5 defense.
 * Damage reduction, x0.5 attack, -1x damage.

 A defensive stance effectively uses a standard action to add to the character's defense.
+Note that in most cases damage received in tactical conflict is mental or social bruising (shock or embarrassment).
+Physical damage can be bruises or wounds, depending on the damage.

 **Bully**

 A successful Bully check, contested by an opponent's Wisdom check, persuades another character to attempt to behave in a certain way by use of real or implied threats.
 The ability to Bully is significantly altered by the quantity of people that the attempt is applied against (individuals in a group get their own check and a bonus for being part of a group), the demanded action, and the position of the attacker.
 An interesting aspect of the Bully skill is that whilst it is tactical, the effects are strategic and ablative; an additional Wisdom check, at +1 per strategic turn of work, is allowed, until the bullied target succeed.
 A single check is made for the number of consective standard actions taken on a Bully check.

-* 1 standard action of Bullying -2
+1 standard action of Bullying -2
-* 2 standard actions of Bullying -1
+2 standard actions of Bullying -1
-* 4 standard actions of Bullying +0
+4 standard actions of Bullying +0
-* 6 standard actions of Bullying +1
+6 standard actions of Bullying +1
-* 8 standard actions of Bullying +2
+8 standard actions of Bullying +2
-* 10 standard actions of Bullying +3
+10 standard actions of Bullying +3
-* 12 standard actions of Bullying +4
+12 standard actions of Bullying +4

-* Single target +0
+Single target +0
-* Two targets -1
+Two targets -1
-* Three targets -2
+Three targets -2
-* Four targets -3
+Four targets -3
-etc
+etc	-1

-* Bully in superior position in organisation +0
+Bully in superior position in organisation +0
-* Bully in direct managerial position over target +2
-* Bully in inferior position in organisation -4
+Bully in direct managerial position over target +2 Bully in inferior position in organisation -4
-* Bully not in organisation +0 (must use external threats)
-* Bully in a position to use or threaten violence +4
+Bully not in organisation +0 (must use external threats) Bully in a position to use or threaten violence +4

 **Brawl**